 I began working within the field of neurodegeneration during my MRes Degree, where I worked in Professor Victor Tybulewicz's laboratory and continued my work here as a research technician until 2014.
 My studies focused on identifying genes located on human chromosome 21 that cause motor neuron degeneration in Down syndrome.

 Then in 2014, I joined Professor Peter Oliver's group, where I investigated the protective function of an antioxidant protein called oxidation resistance 1 (Oxr1) and its potential use as a therapeutic target for MND.
 My DPhil was funded by the motor neurone disease association (MNDA).

 Currently, I am a postdoctoral scientist in the Wade-Martins Group.
-My research aims to improve our understanding of mitophagy in cellular models of Parkinson's disease with a particular focus on targeting deubiquitinase enzymes as a therapeutic approach.
-This work is in collaboration with Forma Therapeutics.
+My research aims to improve our understanding of mitochondrial dysfunction and mitophagy in neuronal models of Parkinson's disease with a particular focus on targeting deubiquitinase enzymes as a therapeutic approach.
+This work is in collaboration with Bristol Myers Squibb.